alexkolo/strategic-ai/en/portfolio.md

 {:#pdm-product-launch}
 <br>

-### <i class="fa fa-bolt"></i> Launching a flagship PdM Product via Advanced Anomaly Detection
+### <i class="fa fa-bolt"></i> Enhancing a Core Diagnostic Engine with Advanced Anomaly Detection

 <div style="text-align: center;">
 <img src="{{ site.url_ai_images }}/ChatGPT Image May 14, 2025, 07_55_14 PM - Advancing Early Anomaly Detection Capabilities for a New PdM SaaS Product.svg" alt="Advancing Early Anomaly Detection Capabilities for a New PdM SaaS Product" height="200"/>
 </div>

-_For a SaaS provider of Predictive Maintenance (PdM) solutions, I helped to develop their new flagship Early Detection product for industrial assets._
+_For a leading SaaS provider of industrial diagnostics, I helped enhance their core AI product by designing and deploying a next-generation anomaly detection and MLOps framework._

-- **The Business Imperative:** The company wanted to **capture new market share and increase subscription revenue** by launching a next-generation early anomaly detection product.
-Their existing root cause analysis product was too large, complex and expensive for the majority of industrial end users.
-They needed a solution that delivered highly reliable and actionable predictive insights that was easier to deploy and more cost effective for the end user than their existing product.
+- **The Strategic Challenge:** The company's mission is to provide real-time, reliable diagnostics for complex industrial assets.
+To maintain market leadership and scale its impact, there was a critical need to enhance the core diagnostic engine with more advanced, scalable, and interpretable machine learning algorithms.

-- **My Strategic Solution & Implementation:** I spearheaded the algorithmic strategy and was a key driver in establishing a robust MLOps framework for the new product.
+- **My Strategic Solution & Implementation:** I spearheaded the algorithmic strategy and was a key driver in establishing a robust MLOps framework for the core product.
 My contributions included:

-  - Designing, benchmarking, and deploying a suite of advanced anomaly detection algorithms (causal and non-causal, e.g., AAKR, Isolation Forest, PCA-clustering) tailored for complex industrial data.
+  - Designing, benchmarking, and deploying a suite of advanced anomaly detection algorithms (causal and non-causal, e.g., Isolation Forest, PCA-clustering) tailored for complex industrial data.
-  - Developing a novel mock-fault injection framework for rigorous pre-deployment validation, ensuring high reliability and building client trust.
+  - Developing a novel mock-fault injection framework for rigorous pre-deployment validation, ensuring the high reliability required for mission-critical systems.
-  - Establishing and benchmarking robust MLOps pipelines for efficient model training, scalable deployment, and continuous performance monitoring, including resource usage logging and concurrency handling.
+  - Establishing and benchmarking robust MLOps pipelines for efficient model training, scalable deployment, and continuous performance monitoring.
-  - Experimenting with different explainability frameworks to pinpoint anomaly drivers, a key feature for end-user adoption.
+  - Experimenting with different explainability frameworks to pinpoint anomaly drivers, a key feature for end-user adoption and trust.
   - Improving CI/CD practices and transitioning the algorithmic codebase to a newer Python version.

 - **Measurable Business Value Delivered:**

-  - **Instrumental in the successful launch of the new SaaS product, which directly contributed to doubling the company's SaaS product portfolio.**
+  - **Contributed directly to the core technology that enables the company to identify 2 TWh of energy losses annually** across its global fleet of 75+ industrial assets.
-  - Significantly improved anomaly detection accuracy and model interpretability, leading to **more reliable and actionable early fault warnings for end-users.** (e.g., potential for reduced false positives, enhancing client confidence).
+  - Significantly improved anomaly detection accuracy and model interpretability, reinforcing the platform's **publicly stated 90% diagnostic accuracy** and leading to more reliable, actionable fault warnings for end-users.
-  - The robust MLOps processes **reduced model deployment times**, enabling faster iteration and updates.
+  - The robust MLOps processes **reduced model deployment times** and enhanced platform reliability, enabling faster delivery of value to clients.
-  - Positioned the company as an **innovator in the PdM space**, enhancing their brand and ability to secure more subscriptions and revenue.
+  - **Strengthened the company's position as an innovator** in the industrial AI space by integrating cutting-edge ML techniques into its core product.

 - **Key Learnings for Asset Operators & Technology Providers:** This project underscored the critical importance of robust MLOps, mock-fault validation, and model explainability for building trustworthy and scalable AI in mission-critical industrial systems.